elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

-# Rehearsing EC2, Jenkins Service and Elastic Beanstalk
+# Deploying a Jenkins Service and Elastic Beanstalk Application

-**This repository is used to rehearse:**
+Summary

 1. Standing up an AWS EC2 instance.
 2. Installing a Jenkins service on the EC2 instance.